datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 These considerations are somewhat independent from the runner-implementation, but here are a few general recommendations.

 If the subprocess is not expected to generate output on ``stdout`` or ``stderr`` and you know that the process should be finished in ``x`` seconds, you could use something like ``1.5 * x`` as timeout for a termination-signal.
-Alternatively, one could use ``timeouts``-callbacks to track progress of the process by observing side effects like disk-file changes etc.
+Alternatively, one could use ``timeout``-callbacks to track progress of the process by observing side effects like disk-file changes etc.
 However a termination is triggered, the process should be given enough time to get into a consistent state, e.g. flush buffers, clean up temporary resources etc., before sending a kill-signal.
 How much time that should be is again very much depending on the process in question.
 In the end a kill-signal will be the only guarantee that the subprocess is not running anymore.